LucHermitte/lh-vim-lib/README.md

 ## Introduction

-_lh-vim-lib_ is a library that defines some common VimL functions I use in my various plugins and ftplugins.
+_lh-vim-lib_ is a library that defines some common vim functions I use in my various plugins and ftplugins.

 This library has been conceived as a suite of [|autoload|](http://vimhelp.appspot.com/eval.txt.html#autoload) plugins.
 As such, it requires Vim 7+.